 Yorkshire won their 32nd County Championship title after thumping Nottinghamshire at Trent Bridge - their fifth innings win of the season.
 They won eight and lost only one out of 15 matches.
 Five Yorkshire players from the Notts match had played Test cricket for England in the previous 12 months - Joe Root, Gary Ballance, Jonny Bairstow, Tim Bresnan and Ryan Sidebottom, the last of whom took nine wickets at Trent Bridge.

 Birth of a Pakistani left-arm quick with a side-on action.
 Rahat Ali made his Test debut in 2013 in South Africa, taking a six-for in his second Test, in Centurion, and seven wickets in Pakistan's defeat to Zimbabwe in Harare.
 He seemed to struggle on the flat and dry pitches in UAE, where Pakistan play their home matches, picking up only six wickets in his first four Tests there.
 But against New Zealand in Abu Dhabi in November 2014, Rahat gave a stellar performance, creating pressure with tight and accurate bowling, and at one time boasting figures of 8-7-1-1.
 He finished the match with 6 for 70.
-An injury replacement for Junaid Khan in the 2015 World Cup, Rahat took seven wickets in seven wickets in five matches.
+An injury replacement for Junaid Khan in the 2015 World Cup, Rahat took seven wickets in five matches.